opensafely-core/ehrql/docs/ehrql/combining-series-and-frames.md

 2. **Composing ehrQL series and frames that contain data.**
    The permitted operations on series and frames depend on the rows per patient property.

-Data Builder checks the entire ehrQL query before submission to an OpenSAFELY backend.
+ehrQL checks the entire ehrQL query before submission to an OpenSAFELY backend.
 If you do make a coding mistake, the ehrQL you have written will not be submitted to a backend for query, and you will see an error.